The Heavenly Virtues of Being A Sinner And A Saint

-Christianity implies that if we are virtuous we join the angels in Heaven, and if we sin we are sent to Hell.
+Christianity implies that if we are virtuous we join the angels in Heaven and if we sin we are sent to Hell.
 All this after we die of course.
-Because the church want you to project your attention on the outside, rather than the inside, but it is the inside where your true wisdom resides.
+Because the church wants you to project your attention on the outside, rather than the inside, but it is the inside where your true wisdom resides.

 Once you understand the symbolism, the secret messages in ancient scriptures and myths become apparent – you have God-Consciousness and create your own Heaven and Hell on the physical plane.

 These are the two sides of our character, a duality we must master and bring into balance.
 You will probably have seen images of the angel on one shoulder and the Devil on the other in popular culture.
 I used to think this was ridiculous animation, but now I know differently.